-Communication is Not Private - Each student's online communication is a reflection of our school.
-E-mail to and from our school is like a postcard: it is not private and may be monitored as needed.
-Therefore, students have no right to privacy as it relates to use of the school's electronic resources.
-The school has the right to monitor all communications on its server and electronic equipment.
+Communication is Not Private - Each student's online communication is a reflection of our School.
+E-mail to and from our School is like a postcard: it is not private and may be monitored as needed.
+Therefore, students have no right to privacy as it relates to use of the School's electronic resources.
+The School has the right to monitor all communications on its server and electronic equipment.

-Safety - It is essential that Westerly School devices never be disrupted by any virus.
-For that reason, using school devices to open any internet-based e-mail system other than Gmail on westerlyschool.org domain is strictly prohibited.
+Safety - It is essential that School devices never be disrupted by any virus.
+For that reason, using School devices to open any internet-based e-mail system other than Gmail on westerlyschool.org domain is strictly prohibited.
 All students will receive a Westerly email address that they may use to communicate with teachers, classmates, and parents/guardians.
-Westerly email should only be used for educational purposes.
+Westerly email should be used only for educational purposes.